If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 And, to do the test correctly, you need to know how it works.

 There are numerous “means test calculators” on the internet.
 But beware!
 Just plugging numbers into an internet calculator can quickly get you the wrong answer.
+If you’re considering bankruptcy, don’t get hung up on the means test.
+I explain why in my Ultimate Guide to the Means Test.

 Unless you know how to apply the law to your family situation, you will probably get the wrong answer.
 Again, it’s like going to WebMD, and trying to diagnose yourself.
 If something is really important, you need to see a specialist.